tankoyarik/todo_app/README.md

 # Todo web app

-Web application is running on GAE and using Datastore as a database To run application locally you will need a credentials file ( which is not in GIT) Application link on GAE: https://todo-project-1537205581143.ew.r.appspot.com/
+Web application is running on GAE and using Datastore as a database.

+To run application locally you will need a credentials file ( which is not in GIT).

+Application link on GAE: https://todo-project-1537205581143.ew.r.appspot.com/

 ### Local running: